Arsinoe (Eritrea)

 Arsinoe (Ἀρσινόη), sometimes called Arsinoe Epidires, was an ancient city of the Avalitæ, at Dire promontory in Eritrea, north of Berenice Epideires, and near the entrance of the Red Sea (Bab-el-Mandeb).
 The city was founded by Ptolemy II and named for Arsinoe II of Egypt, his wife and sister.
-Its location is near the modern-day city of Asseb, in Eritrea.
+Its location is near the modern-day city of Assab, in Eritrea.